predict.mfp2: Predict Method for 'mfp2'

 terms_seq

 a character string specifying how the range of variable values for term predictions are handled.
-The default equidistant computes the range of the data range and generates an equidistant sequence of 100 points from the minimum to the maximum values to properly show the functional form estimated in the final model.
+The default equidistant computes the range of the data range and generates an equidistant sequence of 100 points from the minimum to the maximum values of shifted values to properly show the functional form estimated in the final model.
 The option data uses the observed data values directly, but these may not adequately reflect the functional form of the data, especially when extreme values or influential points are present.

 alpha